maiaacademy/workshop-day-migracao-datacenter/README.md

 5. **Wait** until all three **Planned failover** jobs show a **Status** of **Successful**.
 You should not need to refresh your browser.
 This could take up to 15 minutes.

-6. Navigate to the **RG-SMARTHOTEL** resource group and check that the VM, network interface, and disk resources have been created for each of the virtual machines being migrated.
+6. Navigate to the **RG-SmartHotel** resource group and check that the VM, network interface, and disk resources have been created for each of the virtual machines being migrated.

 1. The application tier machine **smarthotelweb2** is configured to connect to the application database running on the **smarthotelsql** machine.